-• Ensure that this policy is embedded into the school.

-- Actively challenge and take appropriate action in any case of discriminatory practice. - Address any reported incidents of harassment or bullying in line with DfE guidance. - Monitor and analyse the performance of all students including those with protected characteristics within the school curriculum and extra-curriculum involvement and devise and implement strategies for improvement - Ensure that positive attitudes towards gender, cultural diversity and special needs of all kinds are cross-referenced in all curricular, student welfare and staff policy statements. - Monitor the school's performance in equalising opportunities including the use of resources, examination entries and successes and school leaver destinations. - Ensure that any student or staff member who has experienced racist, sexist, homophobic or other forms of personal verbal or physical abuse or intimidation are supported by the school and relevant outside agencies, and anyone who has committed such offences are appropriately dealt with including receiving education and restorative support. - In line with national guidance and our Child Protection and Safeguarding Policy we recognise that children are capable of abusing their peers.
+- Ensure that this policy is embedded into the school and the school development plan and therefore promoting a culture of inclusivity in all aspects of school life. - Actively challenge and take appropriate action in any case of discriminatory practice. - Address any reported incidents of harassment or bullying in line with DfE guidance. - Monitor and analyse the performance of all students including those with protected characteristics within the school curriculum and extra-curriculum involvement and devise and implement strategies for improvement. - Ensure that positive attitudes towards gender, cultural diversity and special needs of all kinds are cross-referenced in all curricular, student welfare and staff policy statements. - Monitor the school's performance in equalising opportunities including the use of resources, examination entries and successes and school leaver destinations. - Ensure that any student or staff member who has experienced racist, sexist, homophobic or other forms of personal verbal or physical abuse or intimidation are supported by the school and relevant outside agencies, and anyone who has committed such offences are appropriately dealt with including receiving education and restorative support. - In line with national guidance and our Child Protection and Safeguarding Policy we recognise that children are capable of abusing their peers.
 This abuse could be considered a breach of equalities.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - Monitoring and keep under review recruitment, appointments, promotions, staff training and other staff policies to ensure there is no overt or covert discrimination.
-However, the right is reserved, for specific appointments, to recruit either a male or female member of staff to comply with existing legislation (e.g. the supervision of students changing for PE). - Understand that making any decision could have implications for students and staff with protected characteristics - To ensure the review of equalities objectives takes place as part of general school improvement planning every 4 years
+However, the right is reserved, for specific appointments, to recruit either a male or female member of staff to comply with existing legislation (e.g. the supervision of students changing for PE). - Understand that making any decision could have implications for students and staff with protected characteristics. - To ensure the review of equalities objectives takes place as part of general school improvement planning annually, but at least every 4 years in terms of establishing new targets. - Ensure the school has due regard for equalities whenever significant decisions are made for example curriculum design, term dates, site developments and changes to the behaviour policy.

-Role of the designated SLT member for co-ordinating the policy
+5.0 Role of the designated SLT member for co-ordinating the policy